Nicolas Heller: Personal life

+Heller lives in Brooklyn.
+In 2025 he married a graphic designer, Naomi Otsu, with a wedding reception at Katz's Delicatessen, covered by The New York Times Styles desk.

-MTA collaboration
+MTA collaborations

 In November 2020, Heller announced a venture with MTA to enlist celebrities and notable New Yorkers to record public messages for use in the New York City subway.
 As of Spring 2020, messages have been recorded by: